Czechoslovak Naval Forces: Postwar (Third Republic and Socialist Republic)

 In 1946, the 14th Naval Engineer Battalion was created at Bratislava, with some minelayers and other vessels in its equipment.
 The largest boat in the naval forces was the former Sicherungsboot 43 (Security Boat 43), inherited from the Germans.
 This vessel was armed with a 75 mm gun in a Panzer IV medium tank turret, and four 20mm anti-aircraft guns.

 In 1950 the 52nd Maritime Regiment was formed at Bratislava, and the 14th Naval Engineer Battalion was subsumed into this unit.
 Further reorganization occurred in 1957.
-By this time it was clear that the main issue facing naval forces on the Czechoslovakian Danube was not defense against external aggression, but preventing citizens from fleeing to Austria.
+By this time it was clear that the main issue facing naval forces on the Czechoslovak Danube was not defense against external aggression, but preventing citizens from fleeing to Austria.
 Also by the late 1950s it was becoming evident that riverine forces, while suited to patrol duties on large backcountry rivers (such as in Africa or South America), would probably fare poorly in the crucible of a full-scale mechanized war, being particularly vulnerable to air forces.

 Accordingly, in 1958 the members of the Warsaw Pact signed a resolution whereby defense of the Danube was given over to the Soviet Navy's Danube Flotilla.
-In 1959 the Czechoslovakian naval forces were disbanded, and the inland waters security forces were transferred to the Ministry of the Interior, forming a naval contingent of the Border Guard Service.
+In 1959 the Czechoslovak naval forces were disbanded, and the inland waters security forces were transferred to the Ministry of the Interior, forming a naval contingent of the Border Guard Service.